+Urethritis is inflammation of the urethra, usually a sexually-transmitted disease.
+Urethral Syndrome.
 This refers to a primarily female syndrome in which women suffer from irritative bladder symptoms (urinary frequency, urgency, burning, and more) in the absence of any objective urologic findings.
 That is to say, when they under medical evaluation their physicians discover no specific findings to account for their symptoms.

 Urethral syndrome can be a very frustrating and upsetting disease.
 While this disease is not life-threatening, it can cause disrupting symptoms and be difficult to treat.
 An understanding physician can help significantly in the diagnosis and treatment of these problems.